-AEF normally accepts applications during July 1 – September 1 for 1-year grants, beginning at the start of any quarter of the next calendar year.
-AEF is accepting applications from July 1 – September 1, 2014 for 2015 Bald Eagle projects.
-The total grant allocation for 2015 projects is $100,000, with individual grants generally varying from $5,000 to $20,000.
+AEF accepts applications during July 1 – September 1 for 1-year grants, beginning at the start of the next calendar year.
+AEF is accepting applications from July 1 – September 1, 2015 for 2016 Bald Eagle projects.
+The total grant allocation for 2016 projects is estimated at $100,000, with individual grants varying from $5,000 to $20,000.

 Contact AEF’s Jody Millar at firstname.lastname@example.org for more detailed guidelines for a potential grant application.